-BENEFIT IN-NETWORK (PPO) OUT-OF-NETWORK (NON-PPO) BENEFIT TIER 1 DRUGS Generic non-maintenance drugs may be dispensed up to a 30-day supply.
-Generic maintenance drugs may be dispensed up to a 60-day supply, for one \$15 copay, after an initial 30-day supply fill.
-Specialty generic drugs can be dispensed for up to a 30-day supply.
-The only in-network pharmacy for some specialty generic drugs is the Optum Specialty Pharmacy.
-Call Optum Specialty Pharmacy.
-Call Optum Specialty Pharmacy at 1-855-427-4682 for more information.
-TIER 2 AND TIER 3 DRUGS Brand drugs (Tier 2 and Tier 3) may be dispensed up to a 90-day supply.
-Member must pay the cost of the drug and file a claim for reimbursement.
-The detailed prescription receipt, along with the register receipt, is required for reimbursement requests.
-See the Prescription Drugs Chapter in the Planbook for IN-NETWORK (PPO) Covered at 100% of the allowance subject to a \$15 copay per prescription Subject to the subject to the subject at 80% of the allowance after being submitted for reimbursement.
-Subject to the calendar year deductible of \$200.
-OUT-OF-NETWORK (NON-PPO) No benefits are available for prescriptions purchased at a non-participating pharmacy.
-No benefits are available for prescriptions purchased at a non-participating pharmacy.
+BENEFIT IN-NETWORK (PPO) OUT-OF-NETWORK (NON-PPO)

+TIER 1 DRUGS Covered at 100% of the allowance subject to a No benefits are available for prescriptions

+Generic non-maintenance drugs \$15 copay per prescription purchased at a non-participating pharmacy.

+may be dispensed up to a 30-day

+supply.Generic maintenance drugs may

+be dispensed up to a 60-day

+supply, for one \$15 copay, after an

+initial 30-day supply fill.

+Specialty generic drugs can be

+dispensed for up to a 30-day

+supply.
+The only in-network pharmacy for some specialty

+generic drugs is the Optum

+Specialty Pharmacy.
+Call Optum

+Specialty Pharmacy at 1-855-

+427-4682 for more information.
+O No bounds on a solution

+TIER 2 AND TIER 3 DRUGS Covered at 80% of the allowance after being No benefits are available for prescriptions

+Brand drugs (Tier 2 and Tier 3) may be dispensed up to a 90-day submitted for reimbursement.
+Subject to the calendar year deductible of \$200. purchased at a non-participating pharmacy.

+supply.
+Member must pay the cost Saishaa year acaasibis or 4200.

+of the drug and file a claim for

+reimbursement.

+The detailed prescription receipt, along with the register receipt, is

+along with the register receipt, is required for reimbursement

+requests.
+See the Prescription

+Drugs Chapter in the Planbook for

+additional receipt requirements.

+Specialty drugs can be dispensed for up to 20 day approximate.
+The approximate to 20 day approximate.

+for up to a 30-day supply.
+The only in-network pharmacy for some

+specialty drugs is the Optum

+Specialty Pharmacy.
+Call Optum

+Specialty Pharmacy at 1-855-427-

+4682 for more information.
+TIER 4 DRUGS Covered at 80% of the allowance; member is No benefits are available for prescriptions

+Brand drugs may be dispensed up responsible for 20% coinsurance at the point of purchased at a non-participating pharmacy.

+to 90-day supply. sale. purchased at a non-participating priarmacy.

+Claims are not eligible for odio.

+reimbursement.

 Specialty drugs can be dispensed for up to a 30-day supply.
-The only in-network pharmacy for some specialty drugs is the Optum Specialty Pharmacy.
-Call Optum Specialty Pharmacy at 1-855-427- 4682 for more information.
-TIER 4 DRUGS Brand drugs may be dispensed up to 90-day supply.
-Claims are not eligible for reimbursement.
-Specialty drugs can be dispensed for up to a 30-day supply.
-The only in-network pharmacy for some specialty drugs is the Optum Specialty Pharmacy.
-Call Optum Specialty Pharmacy at 1-855-427-4682 for more information.
-Covered at 80% of the allowance; member is responsible for 20% coinsurance at the point of sale.
-No benefits are available for prescriptions purchased at a non-participating pharmacy.
-HEALTH MANAGEMENT BENEFITS Individual Case Management Coordinates care in event of catastrophic or lengthy illness or injury.
+The only

+in-network pharmacy for some

+specialty drugs is the Optum

+Specialty Pharmacy.
+Call Optum

+Specialty Pharmacy at 1-855-427-

+4682 for more information.

+HEALTH MANAGEMENT BENEF TS

+Individual Case Management Coordinates care in event of catastrophic or lengthy illness or injury.
 For more information, please call 1-800-821-7231 and press 7.

-Chronic Condition Management Coordinates care for chronic conditions such as asthma, diabetes, coronary artery disease, congestive heart failure, chronic obstructive pulmonary disease and other specialized conditions.
+Chronic Condition Management Coordinates care for chronic conditions such as a

+congestive heart failure, chronic obstructive pulmonary disease and other specialized conditions.

 For more information, please call 1-833-964-1448 and press 0.

-Baby Yourself® A maternity program that will waive the hospital deductible and daily copays for inpatient admission at delivery.
-For the waived hospital deductible and daily copays to apply, the member must enroll in the Baby Yourself program within the first two trimesters of pregnancy.
-Members may enroll at AlabamaBlue.com/BabyYourself .
-For more information, please call 1-800-222-4379. t company that Blue Cross and Blue Shield of Alabama has contracted with to provide you with teleconsultation services.
+Baby Yourself® eductible and daily copays for inpatient admission

+at delivery.
+For the waived hospital deductible and daily copays to apply, the member must enroll in

+the Baby Yourself program within the first two trimesters of pregnancy.
+Members may enroll at

+AlabamaBlue.com/BabyYourself.
+For more info

 Note: Teladoc Health is an independent company that Blue Cross and Blue Shield of Alabama has contracted with to provide you with teleconsultation services.

 Blue Cross and Blue Shield of Alabama is an independent licensee of the Blue Cross and Blue Shield Association.